launchdarkly-labs/context-migration/README.md

 ### One-time setup

 Copy `.env.template` to `.env` and specify an API key.
-You can get one from the LaunchDarkly web app on the Authorization page (`/settings/authorization`).
+You can get one from the LaunchDarkly web app on the Authorization page (`<LD_HOST>/settings/authorization` such as https://app.launchdarkly.com/settings/authorization).
 The API key should minimally have reader access to your project and environment (if running a dry-run) or sufficient access to submit approval requests to your project and environment (if running a migration).

 Load your env file: `source .env`